Note: This story was updated April 7 following Cassius Stanley's declaration for the 2020 NBA Draft.

 Center: Mark Williams/Patrick Tape man the middle

 Perhaps the biggest question for this roster is if the Blue Devils will have a reliable interior presence or if Krzyzewski will rely on a small-ball lineup.
 Incoming freshman Mark Williams shares similar shot blocking and rebounding skills to his sister and former Duke women's basketball star Elizabeth Williams, though his offensive prowess is a major step down from Carey.
 Then there's graduate transfer Patrick Tape, who after a winding journey to Durham could become a scoring threat for the Blue Devils after impressive performances against Power 5 schools during his junior campaign.

 Williams has developed extremely fast as a prospect over his final two years of high school and should start for the Blue Devils throughout the year.
 Like the point guard battle, however, Tape has the necessary experience and could surprise with major minutes.
 No matter who takes the starting role, expect both to see the floor come November.

 Krzyzewski rolled out 14 different starting lineups over the course of last season, and Duke's return to action could look very similar with at least 10 players capable of earning playing time.
-Lottery-level talent, headlined by Johnson, will inevitably find Cameron Indoor Stadium, but this comparable roster structure in back to back years could be a shift in the program's direction for Krzyzewski's stretch run.
+Lottery-level talent, headlined by Johnson, will inevitably find Cameron Indoor Stadium, but this balanced roster structure in back-to-back years could be a shift in the program's direction for Krzyzewski's stretch run.